ruby/www.ruby-lang.org/en/downloads/index.md

 for your environment.
 It’s also a good solution in the event that there are no other premade packages for your platform.

-If you have an issue compiling Ruby, consider using one of the third party tools described on the [Installation](/en/installation/) page.
+See the [Installation](/en/installation/) page for details on building Ruby from source.
+If you have an issue compiling Ruby, consider using one of the third party tools mentioned above.
 They may help you.

 * **Current stable:**
   [Ruby {{ site.downloads.stable.version }}][stable-gz]<br>